 Have you ever had your Winter Concert preempted so that the school administration can announce to parents and to the media that there's evidence that Legionnaire's Disease might be present in your school's water?
 And then seen your band parents on the 11 o'clock news that night?
 I have.
 (NB: not at my current school.
 I do love my current administration and I think they love me too.)

-While I haven't gigged lately, focusing on my toddler and my individual writing & research pursuits instead, but it's a tough time of year for everyone who does what we do.
+I haven't gigged lately, focusing on raising my toddler and my individual writing & research pursuits instead, but it's a tough time of year for everyone who does what we do.

 As we're in the home stretch toward Christmas, we start to wear down a little bit.
 But steamrolling into November?
 I saw a bevy of marching band state championship posts, talk of big goals and bigger accomplishments, and many a humblebrag about being at work until 11pm on a regular basis.